samtupy/nvgt/doc/src/manual/-Game Development Tutorial.md

 string sentence = "The quick brown fox";
 message += " jumps over the lazy dog";
 ```
-To give you some familiarity with string concatenation, let's go over a fulle example.
+To give you some familiarity with string concatenation, let's go over a full example.
 Copy this into an NVGT script, and run it:
 ```
 #include "speech.nvgt"
 void main(){